A Self-Guided Walk of Avenida de Mayo, Buenos Aires

 Two main theories include political parties and lard.
 The first being that the two colors of the main political parties blended together to create pink.

-To protect the building from humidity a mixture including lard was painted onto the walls, and that lard had traces of blood in it, hence the pink tones.
+The second referencing the proximity to the river.
+To protect the building from humidity, a mixture including lard was painted onto the walls, and that lard had traces of blood in it, giving these pink tones.

 Plaza de Mayo